danielep71/VBA-DATETIMEPICKER/README.md

    - `UF_DatePicker.frm`
    - `UF_DatePicker.frx`, if referenced by the exported form
 4. Ensure the **Microsoft Forms 2.0 Object Library** is available.
+5. If Ribbon callbacks are used, ensure the workbook or add-in includes the matching RibbonX `customUI.xml`.
-5. Add the workbook lifecycle calls shown below.
+6. Add the workbook lifecycle calls shown below.
-6. Compile the VBA project.
+7. Compile the VBA project.
-7. Save as `.xlsm`, `.xlsb`, or package into your preferred add-in/deployment format.
+8. Save as `.xlsm`, `.xlsb`, or package into your preferred add-in/deployment format.

 ### Option 2 — Use the demo workbook